Portable version: here is my statement of teaching philosophy and my teaching portfolio, v.Fall 2024.

 Courses I’d love to teach

-- Symbolic Logic (grad-level) – sample syllabus
+- Symbolic Logic (grad-level) (Syllabus)

 My approach to undergraduate teaching